Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Corpora

 \subsection{Subtitles}

-The scripted dialogues are extracted from \href{https://opus.nlpl.eu/OpenSubtitles-v2018.php}{OpenSubtitles 2018} \citep{Lison2018OpenSubtitles2018SR}, a large collection of subtitles of over 3.7 million subtitles (amounting to $\approx$~22.1 billion words) extracted from the OpenSubtitles.org database and covering 60 languages.
-We include both (1) subtitles for the hearing impaired, where the subtitle language and the language employed in the movie/episode are identical and (2) subtitles for foreign audiences as two separate subtitle subsets.
-The subtitles are then filtered according to the following criteria: \begin{enumerate} \item We only consider recent movies (year $\geq 1990$) to reflect contemporary language use, in line with the corpora of spontaneous conversations. \item We ignore subtitles with less then 100 utterances and exclude genres that are less relevant for the present study (Documentary, Reality-TV, Biography, Sport, Musical, Music, Adult, Animation, Short and Game-Show). \end{enumerate}
+The scripted dialogues are extracted from \href{https://opus.nlpl.eu/OpenSubtitles-v2018.php}{OpenSubtitles 2018} \citep{Lison2018OpenSubtitles2018SR}, a large collection of over 3.7 million subtitles (amounting to $\approx$~22.1 billion words) extracted from the OpenSubtitles.org database and covering 60 languages.
+We include both (1) subtitles for the hearing impaired, where the subtitle language and the original audio language are identical and (2) subtitles for foreign audiences.
+The subtitles are then filtered according to several criteria.
+Only recent movies (year $\geq 1990$) are included to reflect contemporary language use, as is the case for the corpora of spontaneous conversations.
+We also omit subtitles with less then 100 utterances and exclude genres that are less relevant for this study (Documentary, Reality-TV, Biography, Sport, Musical, Music, Adult, Animation, Short and Game-Show).